Soundbite-ai/api/README.md

 Visit our website at [www.Soundbite.ai](https://www.soundbite.ai)

-Soundbite is a secure communications platform for building short-form audio engagement for audiences.
+Soundbite is a secure communications platform for building short-form audio experiences.
 At its core, our platform is web-api that can be leveraged to build highly customized audio solutions.
 We provide a core set of NPM packages to help web developers interact with our platform, and a series of fully functional UI widgets that can easily be embedded into an existing application.